Collections and Records in PL/SQL

 A nested table or varray will be atomically null until it is initialized.
 Not the elements, but the collection is null.
 A system-defined function with the same name as the collection type is used to initialize a nested table or varray.
 The elements given to this function are used to create collections.

 For each varray and nested table variable, you must explicitly call constructors.
 They are not used in associative arrays, the third type of collection.
 Wherever function calls are permitted only then calls are allowed.

 The following is an example of a constructor for a Nested Table

 Because a nested table does not have a declared size, you can put as many elements in the constructor as necessary.

 Referencing Collection Elements

-where subscript is an expression that yields an integer in most cases, or a VARCHAR2 for associative arrays declared with strings as keys.
+where subscript is an expression that, in most applications, returns an integer, or a VARCHAR2 in the case of associative arrays with strings as keys.